-To the Mayans, it was known as Pok a Tok , to the Aztec it was Tlachtli.
+To the Maya people, it was known as Pok a Tok , to the Aztec it was Tlachtli.
 Today it is called Ulama.
 The Mesoamerican ball game was a game where the action reached unimaginable levels of violence even by today’s standards.
 Serious injury was common as players dove onto stone courts to keep a ball in play and would end the game bloodied and bruised.
-When the high-speed movement of a heavy flying ball hit a player, it could cause internal bleeding to unprotected body zones and sometimes death.
+When the high-speed movement of a heavy flying ball hit a player, it could cause internal bleeding to unprotected body zones and sometimes even death.

-Ball player disc from Chinkultic, Chiapas ( Wikimedia Commons )
+Ball player disc from Chinkultic, Chiapas. ( LRafael /Adobe Stock)

 Believed to have extended as far south as Paraguay and north into present day Arizona, the earliest known Mesoamerican ball court is Paso de la Amada in Mexico, which has been radiocarbon dated to around 3600 years old.
 This places it historically between the Mokaya and Olmec cultures and only a few hundred years after the early hunter-gatherers had settled into stable residential communities.